Helping a national reading charity enhance its offer in a challenging economic climate

 - A final summary report presenting strategic implications for marketing was produced.
 This could be easily circulated internally and interpreted findings to aid Booktrust’s decision-making.

-- Bookbuzz was launched in Spring 2012 and has experienced take up from thousands of secondary schools across England.
+- Bookbuzz was launched and has experienced take up from thousands of secondary schools across England.